AshokShau/Earnify/README.md

 - **Admin Panel**: Admins can manage balances, stats, and broadcast messages.
 - **User Information**: Users can view their account details, including referred users and account balance.
 - **Wallet System**: Users can withdraw their rewards through the wallet system.
+- **Account Number Management**: Users can set or update their account number.
+- **Statistics**: Admins can view bot statistics.
+- **Broadcast Messages**: Admins can broadcast messages to all users.
+- **Force Subscription**: Users can be forced to subscribe to the bot's channel.
 ---

 ## Commands